-Finally, the FY 2026-2030 TIP strongly supports additional public transit systems services aimed at reducing single-occupant vehicle usage on the roadway network, and vehicle transportation emissions.
+Finally, the FY 2026-2030 TIP strongly supports additional public transit systems services aimed at reducing single-occupant vehicle usage on the roadway network, and vehicle carbon emissions which contribute to greenhouse gas emissions (GHG) and climate change.

 • Enhance the integration and connectivity of the transportation system, across and between modes.